luis-jmtz/Mushroom-Western-Rules-and-Tools/Data/Creature_abilites_notes.md

 - will probably need to create a function to add up all the values to add them to the

 ---
+Might need to multiply offesive points by number of attacks